jg23497/fotura/docs/postprocessors/google_photos_upload_postprocessor/google_photos_upload_postprocessor.md

 5. On the Application type screen, choose 'Desktop app' and provide a name (e.g. "PhotoTidy"), and then click 'Create'.
 6. A dialog box will appear with your client ID and client secret.
 Click 'Download JSON'.

-Note: Using the [Google Auth Platform - Audience](https://console.cloud.google.com/auth/audience) page, you may also need to set the project's 'Publishing status' to 'Testing' and then add your Google account to the 'Test users' list to allow the OAuth flow to succeed.
+Note: Using the [Google Auth Platform - Audience](https://console.cloud.google.com/auth/audience) page, you may also need to set the project's 'Publishing status' to 'Testing' and then add your Google account to the test users list to allow the OAuth flow to succeed.

 ### Step 2: Save the credentials File
 1. The downloaded JSON file contains your application's credentials.
-Rename this file to `client_secret.json` and place it in a folder named `.secrets` within your PhotoTidy application directory.
-The expected path is: `.secrets/client_secret.json`.
+Rename this file to `client_secret.json` and place it under your user config directory, creating the subdirectories shown below as needed, e.g.

-2. Alternatively, you can specify a different location for this file by setting the `GOOGLE_CREDENTIALS_FILE` environment variable.
+    * Linux: ~/.config/phototidy/integrations/google_photos
+    * MacOS: ~/Library/Application Support/phototidy/integrations/google_photos
+    * Windows: %LocalAppData%\phototidy\integrations\google_photos

+    Environment variables or other configuration differences may override these paths, so use the following command to confirm:

+    ```python
+    uv run python -c "from platformdirs import user_config_dir; from pathlib import Path; print(Path(user_config_dir()) / 'phototidy' / 'integrations' / 'google_photos')"
+    ```

+    Or attempt to use the processor without providing the file and check the path it provides in its error message.

 ### Step 3: Run the post-processor
 1. The first time you run the post-processor, it will initiate the OAuth authentication flow.
 2. A browser window will open, prompting you to sign in to your Google account and grant PhotoTidy permission to upload photos.
 3. After you approve the permissions, the application will receive a token.
-This token is securely saved as `token.json` in the `.secrets` directory.
-The expected path is: `.secrets/token.json`.
+This token is securely saved as `token.json` in the user config directory.
 4. Subsequent runs will use this cached token for authentication, so you will not need to re-authenticate unless the token expires or is manually revoked.
-You can change the location of this file using the `GOOGLE_TOKEN_FILE` environment variable.